Funding holidays for disabled people

 CS Disabled Holidays is named after Robin Cavendish and Geoffrey Spencer, two great friends, who together pioneered the cause of holidays for the severely disabled.
 Robin Cavendish, who died in 1992, was a severely disabled and respirator-dependant polio sufferer, who pushed constantly at the constraints of his disability.
-Geoffrey Spencer is an inspirational doctor who cared for disabled and respirator-dependent people at St. Thomas’ Hospital, London.
+Geoffrey Spencer was an inspirational doctor who cared for disabled and respirator-dependent people at St. Thomas’ Hospital, London.
 In 1970 they founded Refresh, a charity that built a holiday home for the severely disabled, Netley Waterside House, on Southampton Water.
-Following the sale of Refresh’s ownership in Netley Waterside House, these proceeds are now made available to fund individual holidays for the disabled, in combination with funds from the Robin Cavendish Memorial Fund.
-The merging of these two charities created the Cavendish Spencer Trust now CS Disabled Holidays, which will continue to pursue the vision of the founders.
+Following the sale of Refresh’s ownership in Netley Waterside House, these proceeds were made available to fund individual holidays for the disabled, in combination with funds from the Robin Cavendish Memorial Fund.
+The merging of these two charities created the Cavendish Spencer Trust now CS Disabled Holidays, which continue to pursue the vision of the founders.

 Our charitable mission